-The provisions cited above do prohibit emissions above a specified level of g/hphr for failure to meet PM BACT requirements.
-However, since the hours of operation of the noncompliant trucks involved and their individual emission rates are not known, it is not practicable to quantify the excess emissions.
+The provisions cited above do prohibit emissions above a specified level of g/hp-hr.
+However, since the hours of operation of the noncompliant vehicles involved and their individual emission rates are not known, it is not practicable to quantify the excess emissions.